xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/updatenode.rst

 where <scripts> is a comma separated postscript like ospkgs,otherpkgs etc.

   * wget is used in xcatdsklspost/xcataixpost to get all the postscripts from the <server> to the node.
 You can check /tmp/wget.log file on the node to see if wget was successful or not.
 You need to make sure the  /xcatpost directory has enough space to hold the postscripts.
   * A file called /xcatpost/mypostscript (Linux) is created on the node which contains the environmental variables and scripts to be run.
-Please make sure this file exists and it contains correct info.
+Make sure this file exists and it contains correct info.
 You can also run this file on the node manually to debug.
   * For ospkgs/otherpkgs, if /install is not mounted on the <server>, it will download all the rpms from the <server> to the node using wget.
-Please make sure /tmp and /xcatpost have enough space to hold the rpms and please check /tmp/wget.log for errors.
+Make sure /tmp and /xcatpost have enough space to hold the rpms and check /tmp/wget.log for errors.
   * For ospkgs/otherpkgs, If zypper or yum is installed on the node, it will be used the command to install the rpms.
-Please make sure to run createrepo on the source direcory on the <server> every time a rpm is added or removed.
-Otherwise, the rpm command will be used, in this case, please make sure all the necessary depended rpms are copied in the same source directory.
+Make sure to run createrepo on the source direcory on the <server> every time a rpm is added or removed.
+Otherwise, the rpm command will be used, in this case, make sure all the necessary depended rpms are copied in the same source directory.
   * You can append -x on the first line of ospkgs/otherpkgs to get more debug info.